 Business for Nature Specialist

 Audrey is Business for Nature Specialist at ADM Capital Foundation in Hong Kong.
-Her work focuses on the intersection of nature and finance, specifically elevating nature considerations within the finance community and providing tools and resources to help the finance sector to integrate nature and biodiversity into their operations.
-She works closely with the sector to understand the current status and challenges of nature integration and implementing solutions such as the TNFD.
+Her work focuses on the intersection of nature and finance, specifically elevating nature considerations within the finance community and providing tools and resources to integrate nature and biodiversity into financial institutions’ operations.
+She works closely with the sector to understand the current status and challenges of nature integration and implementing solutions such as the TNFD and has supported the TNFD-aligned disclosures of ADM Capital.
 On the conservation and education side, Audrey oversees grants to scientific research organizations advancing knowledge of the natural world, with a focus on biodiversity hotspots in Southeast Asia.
 Before joining ADMCF, Audrey led the impact assessment function at venture capital fund Loyal VC, which funds start-ups with positive environmental and social impacts.
 Audrey holds an MBA from INSEAD and dual BA degrees from American University and is a certified anti money laundering specialist (CAMS).

 Founded in September 2018, Hong Kong Green Finance Association (HKGFA) creates a platform that offers channels and opportunities to facilitate the development of green finance and sustainable investments in Hong Kong and beyond.
 It aims to mobilize both public and private sectors resources and talents in developing green finance policies, to promote green finance business and product innovation.